johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Ouroboros is a symbol for infinity of time flowing back into itself in an endless circle, as if trapped in an unending loop.
 The first appearance of the Ouroboros was in Egypt in the 13th century BC.
 Alchemists later used Ouroboros in their mystical symbolism.
 Ouroboros has been understood and employed in a number of ways by many civilizations throughout history.
 One of the most prevalent interpretations of the symbol is that it signifies the Universe’s interconnection and infinity.

 Charles Hoskinson named Cardano’s proof-of-stake consensus Ouroboros in 2017.
 In this sense, Ouroboros reflects the blockchain’s potential for endless growth and scalability.
-The core theme of Ouroboros is the provision of expanded possibilities for the planet, as well as its preservation through drastically decreased energy usage.
+The core theme of Ouroboros is the provision of expanded possibilities for the planet, as well as its preservation through drastically decreased energy usage.[^6]

 Ouroboros was the first blockchain consensus system to be created via peer-reviewed research as a more energy efficient and sustainable alternative to proof of work, which is the foundation of previous cryptocurrencies such as Bitcoin and, until recently, Ethereum.
 Ouroboros and its various iterations give a new foundation for solving some of the world’s toughest issues safely and at scale.

 Ouroboros ensures the security and sustainability of any blockchain that uses it by combining unique technology and mathematically validated methods (including behavioral psychology and economic philosophy ideas).
 Ouroboros has demonstrated to be secure and capable of facilitating the spread of global, permissionless networks with little energy consumption.
 Cardano is the first network of its kind.
-Ouroboros enables users - in this example, stake pools - to establish new blocks based on the amount of stake they own in the network, and thus enable the creation of a distributed, permissionless network.
+Ouroboros enables users - in this example, stake pools[^7] - to establish new blocks based on the amount of stake they own in the network, and thus enable the creation of a distributed, permissionless network.

 ## The different implementations of Ouroboros

-**May 25, 2020. re: Ouroboros.** CH:
+**May 25, 2020. re: Ouroboros.** CH:[^8]

 > So if I had to succinctly say ..’well what is Ouroboros?’...
 I’d say it’s a first principles-based, new way of doing consensus that keeps the stuff we’ve come to know and love from Bitcoin, that’s very useful and great, but then does it in a much more sustainable energy-friendly way, that also allows you to layer on many more utilities than just mining to the system.
 It does so in a way that attracts lots of competition, lots of decentralization and lots of businesses.
 Mining tends to centralize to a small group of actors because of economy of scale